Easy one-bowl banana oatmeal bread recipe! This simple quick bread recipe makes light and fluffy banana bread.

 Banana bread is my favorite way to use up ripe bananas.
-This banana oatmeal bread is light, moist banana bread that’s a little healthier because of some good-for-you ingredients.
+This banana oatmeal bread is light, moist banana bread that’s a little heartier than traditional banana bread.

 This banana bread is also super easy to make!
 It’s a simple, one-bowl recipe that will give you moist homemade banana bread in about an hour.